 MRC Response to FY23-6

 MRC continues to recognize that interest in self employment has increased during Covid-19.
 As this is a recurring goal for the last 2 years, MRC would like the SRC to further define what specifically the SRC would like to achieve with this goal.
 We propose, for example, to develop a shared understanding of what is meant by “self employment.”
 As such, MRC needs more information to assess our ability to support this recommendation.

+The Business and Employment Committee proposes to work with MRC toward the following three tasks:

+Adapt the VR S-E Guide from University of Montana Rural Institute on Inclusive Communities, RTC:Rural, for use with MRC consumers and VR counselors

+Develop a S-E resource club

+Establish regional partnerships with universities that house a Small business development center.

+NEW BEO Proposed recommendation:

+Members of the DMH’s Mental Health Planning Council (MHPC) Employment Subcommittee have had several conversations involving members of the BEO committee about the two committees working together to host a forum with MRC vendors delivering CIES in partnership with DMH’s ACCS Services recipients.
+MRC has proposed that individuals from the MHPC Employment Subcommittee and the BEO committee instead work with the MRC to survey staff/vendors/providers as part of their larger overall effort to better understand experience of, and opportunities for improvement with MRC among it’s partner stakeholders, with:

+Discussions begin in September 2022

+Design October/November/December 2022

+Data Collection- early 2023